Cassation Court Upholds Over 3-Year Sentence For Drug Dealer

 However, the court decided to reduce the fine to JD3,500 and the prison term to three years and four months in prison to give the defendant a second chance in life.

-Court documents said the Anti-Narcotics Department (AND) learnt the defendant was in possession of illegal narcotics and sent one of its agents to pose as a buyer.
+Court documents said the Anti-Narcotics Department (AND) learnt the defendant was in possession of illegal narcotics and placed him under surveillance.

-“The AND agent got in touch with the defendant and asked him for 12 pills in return for JD20,” court documents said.
+The law-enforcement agency officers arrested him while walking in the street in an eastern neighbourhood, court documents said.

-When the two met, AND agents immediately arrested the suspect, court papers added.
+Upon searching the defendant, court papers said, AND personnel found 65 Captagon pills in his possession.

-Upon searching the defendant, court papers said, AND personnel found a small quantity of illegal narcotics on him".
+The officers escorted the defendant to his house where they found an additional 1,158 Captagon pills and a small amount of Hashish, the court added.

-The defendant contested the SSC's ruling through his lawyer, who argued that the court“did not provide any evidence to implicate his client”.
+The defendant confessed to possessing the illegal narcotics with the aim of selling the pills in the local market, the court transcripts said.

-The lawyer argued that the court deprived the defendant of his right to present his evidence during trial.
+However, the defendant retracted his confessions in court and contested the SSC's ruling through his lawyer, claiming that“he was subjected to torture and duress by investigating officers”.

-The layer also charged that his client was“subjected to torture and duress”.
+The lawyer also argued that the court“did not provide solid evidence to implicate his client”.

 Meanwhile, the SSC prosecution office asked the higher court to uphold the sentence and the fine imposed on the defendant.